amarbabuta/NLP-Project/README.md

 # NLP-Project
 Climate change
-Run through the whole file not the pipeline part
+Run the jupyter notebook file "Demo.ipynb" except the pipeline part of the code to get accuracy and prediction labels.